primer/design/README.md

    ```

 1. In the terminal, navigate (`cd`) to the repo directory
+1. `nvm use --default` to use the correct node version.
 1. `yarn` to install dependencies
 1. `yarn start` to start the dev server

 ## Deployment